Atmospheric Predictability Beyond 30 Days with Machine Learning: Data and Methods

 \subsection{Loss Function}

-As in our original work, we adopt the scalar loss function used to train GraphCast, a weighted mean squared error that quantifies the difference between predicted and target outputs, averaged over time, variables, and spatial locations.
+As in \citet{heatwave_2024}, we adopt the scalar loss function used to train GraphCast, a weighted mean squared error (MSE) that quantifies the difference between predicted and target outputs, averaged over time, variables, and spatial locations.
 For a predicted state $\hat{x}$ and verification state $x$, the loss is expressed as:

-\\ In this equation, $w$ represents the weight by pressure level, $a$ is the grid-cell area, and $s$ is a standardization parameter computed from time differences in the GraphCast training data.
-For more details on these parameters and the loss function, refer to Section 4.2 of the Materials and Methods in \citet{lam2023learning}.
+In this equation, $w$ represents the weight by pressure level, $a$ is the grid-cell area, and $s$ is a standardization parameter computed from time differences in the GraphCast training data.
+For more details on these parameters and the loss function, refer to Section 4.2 of the original GraphCast paper \citep{lam2023learning}.